barryclark/jekyll-now/_posts/2021-3-22-rest-api-with-curl.md

+### GET

-curl is generally invoked with just a URL.
-This is basically a GET request
+curl is generally invoked with just the URL.
+This is basically an HTTP GET request:
 ```
 # curl -X GET "https://httpbin.org/get"
 {